s-ccs/2025_MSc_temporal-DR/report/typst-template/proposal.typ

 *Phase 2*
- - Implementation: Use dual approach:  Julia for data simulation along with Python for its libraries to perform analysis and run algorithms: PCA, t-SNE, UMAP, PHATE, T-PHATE and Cebra.AI.
+ - Implementation: Use dual approach:  Julia for data simulation along with Python for its libraries to perform analysis and run algorithms as mentioned in table 1.
 Validate the low-dimensional maps by using metrics on how accurate the maps are.

 - Different studies have used different assessment criteria such as DeMAP, K-nearest neighbor (KNN), Representational Similarity Analysis, Pearson correlation.